davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

   How do you measure the success of your project?
 This also gives you a chance to think a little bit more about the details of the project.
 Work with your team and distribute 100 points across different item.
 You can model your rubric off of the ones I give you for your assignments.
 This rubric is only tentative, because we might expect plans to change as time passes.
 I will be using the finalized version to assign a final grade to your project.

-  Here's a sample rubric for a game like "Wordle," which is similar to playing Hangman:
+  Here's a sample rubric:

   ```
-  [10pts] All relations have been normalized to BCNF.
-A database schema with primary keys
-  foreign keys have been defined for SQLite.
+  [5pts] A schema with primary keys foreign keys have been defined for SQLite.

   [30pts] Implementation of a working account-management system.
 Users are prompted for
   credentials if they are not yet logged in.
 They also have the option of creating a